Karnoski v. Trump

+On January 25, 2021, President Biden issued an executive order lifting the ban on transgender military service.
+The court terminated the case on September 22, 2021.

 Background

 Trump first announced a policy banning transgender people from serving in the military in "any capacity" in a series of tweets on July 26, 2017, stating that allowing such service members would incur "tremendous medical costs and disruption".
 The decision reversed Obama administration policy to allow the enlistment of transgender personnel, which was initially approved by the Department of Defense to begin July 1, but was delayed by Defense Secretary Mattis.
 Trump issued formal guidance on the ban to the Secretaries of Defense and Homeland Security in a memorandum on August 25, 2017.

 History

-The complaint seeks an immediate injunction based on the First and Fifth Amendments, and describes the ban on transgender service as "[d]ripping with animus" and "unsupported by any compelling, important, or even rational justification".
+The complaint sought an immediate injunction based on the First and Fifth Amendments, and described the ban on transgender service as "[d]ripping with animus" and "unsupported by any compelling, important, or even rational justification".
 Under the Fifth Amendment, the Due Process Clause protects against unequal treatment by the federal government and protects against the deprivation "of life, liberty, and property"; and under the First Amendment, the ban on transgender service was stated to violate the plaintiffs' rights to free expression and association.
-The suit was amended on September 14, 2017 to add six more transgender personnel and the American Military Partner Association to the list of plaintiffs.
+The suit was amended on September 14, 2017, to add six more transgender personnel and the American Military Partner Association to the list of plaintiffs.

 The State of Washington filed a motion to intervene in the case "to protect its quasi-sovereign, proprietary, and sovereign interests from a policy that unconstitutionally targets transgender Washingtonians" on September 25, 2017.
 The Court granted the motion to intervene in an Order issued November 27, 2017.